November 4th

 But when Safi and Iseult reach the Air Well with the Bloodwitch Aeduan at their side, they discover too late that Eridysi's Lament is not the prophecy they thought it was—and their journeys are only just beginning.

-Where There's Room For Us by Hayley Kiyoko (Wednesday Books) - moved from June 2025.
+Where There's Room For Us by Hayley Kiyoko (Wednesday Books) - moved from June 2025, description not yet updated on Goodreads.

 Reasons We Break by Jesmeen Kaur Deo (Disney Hyperion) - description not yet updated on Goodreads.